rubyfu/RubyFu/module_0x4__web_kung_fu/twitter_api.md

 # Twitter API
-Dealing with twitter API's s really useful due information gathering, taxonomy and social engineering.
-However, you have to have some keys and tokens in-order to interact with twitter APIs.
-To do so, please refer to the official [twitter development page][1].
+Dealing with Twitter's API is really useful for information gathering, taxonomy and social engineering.
+However, you have to have some keys and tokens in-order to interact with Twitter's APIs.
+To do so, please refer to the official [Twitter development page][1].

-- To install twitter API
+- To install Twitter API
 ```
 gem install twitter
 ```